rlmoser99/ruby_rspec_TOP/contents.md

-# Each file should introduce at least once new concept.
+# Each file:
-# Each file should have an assignment to complete that covers any previous material.
+should introduce at least once new concept. should have an assignment to complete that covers any previous material.

 # 1_STRING_SPEC
 let variables